xtendo-org/saha/README.md

 - Correct HTTP headers. (content charset, Last-Modified, etc.)
 - Future extensibility.

-## General flow of setting up a Plate website
+## General flow of setting up a Saha website

 1. Create a directory.
 1. Have three subdirectories: `data/`, `tpl/`, and `static/`.
 1. Put [CommonMark](http://commonmark.org/) documents under `data/`.
 1. Put templates under `tpl/`.
 1. Put static files under `static/`.
-1. Run `plate compile` to create cache by converting CommonMark to HTML and applying templates.
+1. Run `saha compile` to create cache by converting CommonMark to HTML and applying templates.
-1. Run `plate run` to start the HTTP server.
+1. Run `saha server` to start the HTTP server.

 Use the `example-website/` directory as a reference.

 ## Directory structure

-A Plate website project directory would have the following subdirectories:
+A Saha website project directory would have the following subdirectories:

 - `data/`
 - `tpl/`